 Places of support include:

-- LUU Advice, we offer safe and confidential advice and we are completely independent from the university so you don’t have to worry about anyone else finding out if you don’t want them to.
+- LUU Help and Support, we offer safe and confidential advice and we are completely independent from the university so you don’t have to worry about anyone else finding out if you don’t want them to

-- The University has lots of options, have a look here
+- The University has lots of options, including its Counselling Service, have a look here

 - Local and national support including Rethink, Mind and The Samaritans.